holomodular/ServiceBricks-Documentation/V1/APIServices.md

 A controller is an abstraction layer used to expose the API Service on a server.
 It is responsible for holding attributes, such as for routing requests, authorize attributes for authorization or for other needs.

-In the ServiceBricks platform, this is accessed by the **IApiController inteface***.
+In the ServiceBricks platform, this is accessed by the **IApiController*** inteface.

 ## IApiController
 The IApiController interface provides the same methods as the IApiService interface except that the output for each method uses an ActionResult or Task<ActionResult> as the response.